iflament/DSSG/README.md

 ### News & Developments

 This fork is an extension of the exploratory DSSG 2017 Florence project:
-I'm currently developing the project into city-agnostic software which will generate informative analyses and support additional data sources (such as subway and bus data).
 For any questions please email me at iflament[dot]auc[at]gmail.com.
-Happy coding!
 Io Flament

 ### Description